Courses and Requirements

 Properties of large-scale systems in terms of a statistical treatment of the motions, interactions and energy levels of particles.
 Basic probability concepts and the principles of statistical mechanics.
 Explanation of thermal equilibrium, heat, work and the laws of thermodynamics.
 Application to various physical systems.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 290.
 S Major.

 A series of research projects stressing the integration of theory and experiment.
 Emphasis on scientific writing, formal oral presentations, use of the current physics literature.
 (Writing-intensive.)
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 290.
-Maximum enrollment, 20.
-G Jones.
+Maximum enrollment, 14.
+B Collett.

 An exploration of the mathematical tools and foundations of quantum mechanics.
 Topics include angular momentum, spin, measurement, bound states and perturbation theory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 350.
-Offered in alternate years.
-Maximum enrollment, 12.
+V Horowitz.

 Intensive study of Maxwell’s equations in both differential and integral form; electrostatics and electro-dynamics; special relativity; and the transformation of electromagnetic fields.
 Introduction to electromagnetic waves and dielectric and magnetic materials.
 (Quantitative and Symbolic Reasoning.)
-Prerequisite, 295 or consent of instructor.
-S Major.
+Prerequisite, 295 and 350 or consent of instructor.
+K Brown.

 Senior Research Project.

 Independent research in collaboration with faculty supervisor.
 Students will give a series of formal oral presentations about their research and will write a comprehensive thesis.
+(Quantitative and Symbolic Reasoning.)
 Open to senior concentrators or to others with consent of instructor.
-S Major.
+B Collett.

 (from the Hamilton Course Catalogue)